Casting porosity is primarily caused by the material's natural contraction as it cools.

 11. Fully Enclosed Porosity

-Description: Pores are fully enclosed within the casting and are not showing on the surface.
+Description: Pores that are fully enclosed within the casting and not visible on the surface.

-Causes: Occurs during solidification when the internal material contracts and forms voids.
+Causes: Occurs during solidification when internal material contracts and forms voids.

-Impact: This is not problematic unless exposed to post-machining processes, which can turn them blind or through pores.
+Impact: Not problematic unless exposed to post-machining processes, which can turn them into blind or through pores.
 Detection typically requires CT scans, X-rays, or part dissection.

 Mitigating Shrinkage Porosity